yt-project/old-blog/content/post/objexporter.rst

    scene.render.filepath ='/Users/jillnaiman/surfaces_blender' # needs full path
    bpy.ops.render.render(write_still=True)

-Mention that blender can use emissivity to do some lighting effects, but you have to modify the io_scene_obj reader.
-Put where that file is located.
+This above bit of code would produce an image like so:

+.. attachment-image:: surfaces_blender.png

+Note that the hottest/densest stuff is brightly shining, while the cool stuff is less so (making the inner isodensity contour barely visable).

-Put in modification code snippet, mention you have to turn on the right lighting in blender.
-Say a more therow integration of yt and blender is in the works, so stay tuned!
+If the Blender image caught your fancy, you'll be happy to know there is a greater integration of Blender and yt in the works, so stay tuned!